tuteng/rnnlab/README.rst

     runs_dir <path to where you want to save model data>
     gpu <True or False depending on your setup>
+    num_ba_samples <num samples to use when calculating balanced accuracy of a probe>

 That's it!
 You've just told rnnlab where to save model data and whether or not to use the gpu (recommended) to speed up training time.